Behavioral Health Care (Do Not Delete)

 • Risk of harm to self or others

-• Extreme grief of sadness
+• Extreme grief or sadness

-• Mental Health and substance use care when physician access is a concern
+• Mental health and substance use care when physician access is a concern

 • Medication management when a patient's provider is unavailable